masrimohammad/laravel-chat-bot/README.md

 # Laravel Chat Bot:
 This package allows you to build a chat-bot based on a context that you provide helping your users understand how your system operates, powered OpenAI's GPT-3.
-Keep in mind that the more you describe under the context, the more your reliable your chat-bot will be
+Keep in mind that the more you describe under the context, the more reliable your chat-bot will be

 ```php
 $chatBot = new ChatBot();